What Is Another Word For Constraints

 Scientific and Mathematical Nuances

 In technical fields, precision is everything.
-If you use "obstacle" when you mean "parameter," you might confuse your audience Simple, but easy to overlook..
+If you use "obstacle" when you mean "parameter," you might confuse your audience.

 In mathematics, a constraint is a condition that a solution must satisfy.
-Here's one way to look at it: in optimization problems, you might have a constraint such as $x + y \leq 10$.
-Here, you wouldn't call it an "obstacle"; you would call it a boundary condition or a limiting factor Most people skip this — try not to..
+To give you an idea, in optimization problems, you might have a constraint such as $x + y \leq 10$.
+Here, you wouldn't call it an "obstacle"; you would call it a boundary condition or a limiting factor Easy to understand, harder to ignore..

 How to Choose the Right Word: A Step-by-Step Guide